sommerc/careless/README.md

 CARE needs pairs of registered images - low (input) and high (output) quality.
 It trains a convolutional neural network how to transform low quality images - which might even be of less physical resolution - into high quality images.
 After training, newly recorded low quality images or movies can be predicted.
 2D, 3D and multi-channel images are supported.
 For each channel a separate network is trained.

 #### Input selection and patch extraction
-1. Copy and rename the IPython notebook template file: `bif_care_templ.ipynb`
+1. Copy and rename the IPython notebook template file: `bif_care_templ.ipynb` to `my_care_project.ipynb`
-2. Open your renamed `bif_care_templ.ipynb` file in Jypyter or IPyhton notebook
+2. Open your renamed `my_care_project.ipynb` file in Jypyter or IPyhton notebook.
-3. In order to train CARE the path to the image pairs needs to be specified.
+3. In order to train CARE, the path to the image pairs needs to be specified.
 Then, choose images for low and high quality respectively using a wild-card (e.g. `low*.tif` and `high*.tif`).
 The images will be converted and image patches are extracted.
 This step is required for efficient GPU execution.
 Choose patch sizes for your input dimensions `(Z)YX` and set how many patches should be extracted per image pair.
 After image patches have been extracted, they are saved to the output directory.

 #### Training the network
 The training of a neural network is done iteratively in `epochs`.
-In each epoch the network weights' are updated by optimizing a loss function of `steps_per_epoch` batches of image patches.
+In each epoch, the network weights' are updated by optimizing a loss function on `steps_per_epoch` batches of image patches.
 The size of the batches is given by `batch_size`.
-To make use of all your image data, select `steps_per_epoch = #patches / batch_szie`.
+To make use of all your image data, select `steps_per_epoch = #patches / batch_size`.
 Per default, 10% of patches are used for validation and not used in training.

 4. Select training parameters and execute training code block.